Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Tankmate Nipping (Most Common)

-Multiple axolotls, especially when underfed or overcrowded, will nip each other’s tails during feeding excitement.
-This accounts for 70% of tail injuries.
+Multiple axolotls, especially when underfed or overcrowded, may nip each other’s tails during feeding excitement.
+Tankmate nipping is one of the most common tail-injury patterns.

 Typical appearance: Clean, angled bite marks, multiple small missing sections, usually tip of tail only.